-What will your website look like? discusses the planning and design work you have to do for your website before writing code, including, "What information does my website offer?"
-"What fonts and colors do I want?"
-"What does my site do?"
+What will your website look like? discusses the planning and design work you have to do for your website before writing code, including "What information does my website offer?", "What fonts and colors do I want?", and "What does my site do?"

 First things first: planning

-Before you do anything, you need some ideas.
+Before doing anything, you need some ideas.
 What should your website actually do?
-A website can do basically anything, but for your first try you should keep things simple.
+A website can do basically anything, but, for your first try, you should keep things simple.
 We'll start by creating a simple webpage with a heading, an image, and a few paragraphs.

-To begin with, you'll need to answer these questions:
+To begin, you'll need to answer these questions:

 Note: Complex projects need detailed guidelines that go into all the details of colors, fonts, spacing between items on a page, appropriate writing style, and so on.
 This is sometimes called a design guide or a brand book, and you can see an example at the Firefox OS Guidelines.